Incredible Experiences You Can Only Have in Australia

 As the world’s largest island and the only island that doubles up as a continent, Australia is undoubtedly unique.

-A country that boasts to having a remarkable amount of natural wonders, seriously diverse climates and some of the most weird and wonderful animals in the world.
+The Lucky Country boasts a remarkable amount of natural wonders, seriously diverse climates and some of the weirdest and most wonderful animals in the world.

-So, here’s our top 12 experiences you can only have in Australia…
+So, here are our top 12 experiences you can only have in Australia…

 1. Uluru, Northern Territory

 Located in the Northern Territory, Uluru, also known as Ayres Rock, isn’t just unique to Australia but is truly iconic.
 This 600-million-year-old sandstone rock formation stands 348 meters tall and has a circumference of 9.4 kilometres.
 And it holds two UNESCO World Heritage Site listings.
 The best way to learn about Uluru’s cultural significance held by local Indigenous Australians known as the Anangu is to book a walking tour with an Aboriginal guide.
 Our top pick is with Diverse Travel Australia.

 3. Quokkas on Rottnest Island